tigerlegab/react-router/README.md

 ## Developement issue

-1. Currently, hot reload not working in development.
+1. Hot reload not working in development.
 You need to refresh the browser to view the updates.